Agent Skills: Using Git Worktrees

 Autonomous Mode Behavior

-Check your context for autonomous mode indicators:
+Check context for autonomous mode indicators:

 • "Mode: AUTONOMOUS" or "autonomous mode"